Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Afterwards, we go to our start function and set the enemies state to straymode so that it is always straying when the program is running.
+* Afterwards, we go to our start function and set the enemies state to `StrayMode` so that it is always straying when the program is running.

 ```C#
     void Start()